🎉 Save up to 20% with our annual plans. Click here.

 We may collect personal information from the following groups of data subjects: visitors to, and users of, our online and mobile resources; our customers; current members of our workforce and those who apply for posted jobs; and third party vendors and business partners.

 Personal information generally means information that can be used to identify you or that can be easily linked to you (for example, your name, address, telephone number, email address, social security number and date of birth).
 The privacy laws in some jurisdictions include unique elements in what they consider to be the personal information of the consumers or data subjects they protect.
-If those laws apply to us, as in the case of the California Consumer Privacy Act (“CCPA”) or European General Data Protection Regulation (“GDPR”), our use of the phrase “personal information” includes the unique elements required by such laws.
+If those laws apply to us, as in the case of the California Consumer Privacy Act (“CCPA”) or or other U.S. state-level data privacy laws, or the European General Data Protection Regulation (“GDPR”), our use of the phrase “personal information” includes the unique elements required by such laws.

 The categories of information we collect from each of these groups, and the ways in which we use it, differs.
 As you may have noticed, it’s possible that the same person could fall into more than one group.
 Most of this statement addresses our processing and sharing of personal information collected from visitors to and users of our online and mobile resources and our customers.